Samsung/tizen-docs/docs/application/native/guides/app-management/rpc-port.md

 - Stub APIs

-  These APIs are for an application that wants to provide some methods to other processes.
+  These APIs are for an application that wants to provide some methods to other processes, which includes Remote Procedure Call (RPC).

 - Parcel APIs